 Despite their age our children often carry enormous wisdom and offer extremely valuable stories for us to share.
 One of my personal favourites was the catalyst for me immersing myself in presentation and public speaking skills many years ago.

-My son made me realise then, all of those years ago that there must be another way to present your ideas and that ‘connecting is everything’.
+My son made me realise then, all of those years ago that there must be another way to present our ideas.

 Do you have a story from your family that others can learn from?

 Many business presentations are designed to motivate, influence or inspire change or action in some form.

 When that’s the case it seems to me that the most powerful story you could tell is the one that motivated or inspired you the most.